PowerPointLabs/PowerPointLabs-Website/README.md

 $ bundle install
 ```

-> Isn't it overkill to use Vagrant just for a simple Jekyll site?
-Maybe.
-It's been tricky to get running on Windows in the past, though, so this is perhaps in a strange way easier.
+> `vagrant ssh` gives us an `ssh` session on the guest machine. `/vagrant` is a shared folder which maps to the project root on the host: this lets us modify the website's files in our editor of choice, and still have them accessible within the guest.

 ## Development (with local previewing)

-To work on the site in the future:
+To work on the site in the future (assuming the Vagrant box is still running - if not, run `vagrant up`):

 ```shell
 $ vagrant ssh